Skip to Content

 The Green Dragon Pub looked like one of several run-of-the-mill pubs around the corner from Union Oyster House.
 But we popped in to warm up one afternoon, largely because Teen Traveler liked the name.
 And we were pleasantly surprised.
 I ordered an Irhs hot toddy and sweet and spicy Korean wings, which were a sticky and good alternative to the usual Buffalo sauce.

 Despite it being mid-afternoon, Teen Traveler couldn’t resist ordering a plate of bangers and mash.
 It came with authentic Irish pork sausage and the mashed potatoes had plenty of gravy.
 She was very satisfied.
-We’d go back if we neded a quick sit-down lunch.
+We’d go back if we needed a quick sit-down lunch.

 A Fresh Take on Sam Adams:

 We popped into the Samuel Adams Boston Tap Room next to Quincy Market when we had time to kill one afternoon.
 It’s a nice space; big but not loud.
-They’re fine with kids in the afternoon and have wide tables that are ideal for settling in with cards or a board game
+They’re fine with kids in the afternoon and have wide tables that are ideal for settling in with cards or a board game.

 It doesn’t have a huge food menu but it has good pub snacks, like a giant warm pretzel with German mustard and several desserts.
 If you don’t want a big meal it’s a way to have a sit-down lunch without spending too much.